aserbremen/Multi-Robot-Graph-SLAM/README.md

 ## Usage Docker

 If you want to run the SLAM node inside a docker container, make sure that the docker container can communicate with the host machine.
 For example, environment variables like ROS_LOCALHOST_ONLY or ROS_DOMAIN_ID should not set or should be correctly set on the host and docker system.
-Assuming you use the pulled `aserbremen/mrg_slam` docker run the following command with your desired parameters:
+Assuming you use the pulled `aserbremen/mrg_slam_humble` docker run the following command with your desired parameters:

 ```
-docker run -it --rm --network=host --ipc=host --pid=host -e MODEL_NAMESPACE=atlas -e X=0.0 -e Y=0.0 -e Z=0.0 -e ROLL=0.0 -e PITCH=0.0 -e YAW=0.0 -e USE_SIM_TIME=true -e INIT_ODOM_TOPIC=/atlas/odom --name atlas_slam aserbremen/mrg_slam
+docker run -it --rm --network=host --ipc=host --pid=host -e MODEL_NAMESPACE=atlas -e X=0.0 -e Y=0.0 -e Z=0.0 -e ROLL=0.0 -e PITCH=0.0 -e YAW=0.0 -e USE_SIM_TIME=true -e INIT_ODOM_TOPIC=/atlas/odom --name atlas_slam aserbremen/mrg_slam_humble
 ```

 For convenience, I created a [compose.yaml](docker/compose.yaml) file which can be used to run the SLAM node inside a docker container.
 The docker compose binds the [mrg_slam.yaml](https://github.com/aserbremen/mrg_slam/blob/main/config/mrg_slam.yaml) config and the [mrg_slam.launch.py](https://github.com/aserbremen/mrg_slam/blob/main/launch/mrg_slam.launch.py) launch file of your local workspace, i.e. your `src` folder.
-Additionally you can setup your environment in the [.env](docker/.env) file.
-The `docker-compose` command will launch the SLAM node with parameters and launch file from your workspace.
+Take a look at the environment variables in the [.env](docker/.env) file and the parameters set in the [compose.yaml](docker/compose.yaml) file before using `docker compose up`.
+The `docker-compose` command will launch the SLAM node with ROS2 parameters and launch file from your workspace.
 This is useful if you don't want to run the standard configuration of the docker image.

 ```
 cd docker